michellewehr/homeroom/README.md

 #### *Jest*
 [Jest](https://github.com/facebook/jest) is available to run tests for any utility functions (there are currently two in the application).
 Jest has already been configured to run robust outputs (coverage) with the command `npm test`.

+Feel free to open a branch, make your changes, and open a pull request for review.

 ---

 ## Usage